What do Jews believe, and how do we think about beliefs? Here we can learn about:

 In Israel philosophy classes may be called “מחשבת ישראל” (“thought of Israel”).
-Medieval Jewish theologians sometimes used the word חקירה (“investigation”) for philosophy.
+Medieval Jewish theologians sometimes used the word חקירה (“investigation”) for this kind of philosophy.

 As with any fusion of religion and philosophy, the attempt is difficult because classical philosophers start with no preconditions for conclusions they must reach in their investigation, while religious believers have a set of religious principles of faith.